-If more than one Beneficiary survives you, we will divide the death benefit among the surviving Beneficiaries according to your most recent written instructions.
+If more than one Beneficiary survives you (or the Annuitant, if the Contract Owner is not a living person), we will divide the death benefit among your surviving Beneficiaries according to your most recent written instructions.
 If you have not given us written instructions in a form satisfactory to us, we will pay the death benefit in equal amounts to the surviving Beneficiaries.